isaacward1/mal-sandbox/README.md

 <br>

 ## Tips
+- It is not recommended to allow internet access to the VM if you are not aware of the possible consequences.
+Use [FakeNet](https://github.com/mandiant/flare-fakenet-ng) or [INetSim](https://www.inetsim.org/index.html) if unsure.
-- After setup and tweaking, create a snapshot so that you can revert to a clean state after detonating malware.
+- After setup and tweaking, take a snapshot to revert back to a clean state after detonating malware.
-- Before executing malware, make sure all hypervisor/emulation software is up to date with the latest security patches applied.
+- Before executing malware, ensure all hypervisor/emulation software is up to date with the latest security patches applied.
 - Use bash alias for python server<br>
   Ex: `alias pyserver='python3 -m http.server -d ~/Downloads/mal-win10 --bind 10.0.0.1 8888'`
 - Ignore everything above.
 Just use [FLARE-VM](https://github.com/mandiant/flare-vm) or [REMnux](https://remnux.org/).